alex7kom/node-steam-tradeoffers/README.md

   2. If you did some research and/or reverse engineering, that is great!
 However, please do not put the results in the code right away, create an issue.

   3. If after all you decided that you really need to push your code, please follow the existing code formatting, do not change any interfaces without need, use common sense when adding features so they won't break the existing functionality, test your code prior to submission, update README accordingly, and squash all your changes using `git rebase` into one commit.
+Please do one pull request per bug/feature.

 I reserve the right to close any pull request and/or rewrite your feature or fix myself.